JDurham95/JD_synthesizer/README.md

 ### Saving a Preset

-The user may save current synthesizer settings as a preset.
+The user may save current generator settings as a preset.
 The user should enter a name for the preset in the Enter Save Name field and then click the save button.
 Presets are saved in the sounds/presets directory.
 The save feature uses a microservice which communicates via text files so it may take up to 7 seconds to run.